Guillermo Lasso: Health

 In 2018, Lasso underwent a surgical procedure on his spinal cord at the Cleveland Clinic in the United States following a back injury from a fall at a pilgrimage in Spain in 2013.
 The operation required him to use a forearm crutch since the operation.
-In June 2021, Lasso had a second spinal cord surgery in the United States to "regain regular leg mobility" in Miami, Florida.
+In June 2021, Lasso had a second spinal cord surgery in Miami, Florida, in the United States to "regain regular leg mobility".

 In June 2022, Lasso was diagnosed with COVID-19.
 In August 2022, Lasso announced that he was going to receive treatment for melanoma near his eye in the United States.
 He underwent surgery, which was successful, and returned to Quito to undergo further treatment.

+In February 2023, Lasso fractured his leg following a fall and underwent surgery.
+As a result, he required the use of a wheelchair and walker.

 Writing

 In 2011, Lasso published the book Cartas a Mis Hijos, which translates to Letters to my Children, which contains lessons he developed from his time working in business and highlights recommendations for the economic development of Ecuador.
 Among his ideas, Lasso discusses the need for greater sovereignty over parts of the national economy.
 The book advocates for the Ecuadorian government to develop policies that create more economic opportunities for its citizens.

 Soon after the release of Cartas a Mis Hijos, former Prime Minister of Spain José María Aznar stated the book held key insights into what is needed for development.
-During the book launch event, former Ecuadorian President Gustavo Noboa was present to show support for the project, along with other national politicians.
+During the book launch event, former Ecuadorian president Gustavo Noboa was present to show support for the project, along with other national politicians.
 Following its publications, Lasso performed policy speeches and used the plans in the book as a basis for a presidential political campaign.

-In 2012, he then published the book Otro Ecuador Es Posible.
+In 2012, he published the book Otro Ecuador Es Posible.